podlaskijacek/HMM-Distort/README.md

-preproc_funcs.py - contains the functions not included in packages
+preproc_funcs.py - contains functions not included in packages

 osld-test.ipynb - checks whether all the compatibilities are met; generates simulated data and runs an HMM on it